modelica/newsletter/_2018-03/Letter-from-the-Board.md

 [The 13th International Modelica Conference](https://www.modelica.org/events/modelica2019)
 will take place on **March 4-6, 2019 in Regensburg** Germany.
 The submission of regular papers was just closed (on Nov.
-19) and we received nearly as much submissions as for the last International Modelica Conference 2017 in Prague despite the fact that there had been two Modelica Conferences in 2018 (in Japan and USA) We expect that the conference in Regensburg will have 400-500 participants.
+19) and we received nearly as much submissions as for the last International Modelica Conference 2017 in Prague, despite the fact that there had been two Modelica Conferences in 2018 (in Japan and USA).
+We expect that the conference in Regensburg will have 400-500 participants.

-Note, it is still possible to submit extended abstracts of 1-2 pages for *industrial user presentations*.
+Note, it is still possible to submit extended abstracts of 1-2 pages for *industrial user presentations* by Jan.
+7, 2018.
 The abstracts will be reviewed, but no papers will be published in the conference proceedings.
 It is also still possible to submit proposals for tutorials, vendor sessions and exhibitions.
 The [registration](https://www.easychair.org/my/conference.cgi?a=12889138;conf=modelica2019;welcome=1)